catalogsolutions/ngx_pagespeed.so/Readme.md

 # ngx_pagespeed.so
 nginx dynamic module ngx_pagespeed.so

-Built for nginx 1.10.3 that ships with Ubuntu 16.04LTS
+/Ubuntu18/ Built for nginx 1.14.0 that ships with Ubuntu 18.04LTS /Ubuntu16/ Built for nginx 1.10.3 that ships with Ubuntu 16.04LTS

 ## Usage